Datamuseum-DK/Q1-Emulator/docs/source/background/filesys.rst

 track number, the record number, the checksum, and the trailing bytes 0x10, 0x00, 0x00.

-The data record starts with 0x9b followed by a block of data, followed by the checksum and the trailing 0x10, 0x00, 0x00.
+The data record starts with 0x9b followed by N bytes of application data, followed by the checksum and the trailing 0x10, 0x00, 0x00.

-The trailing 0x00's are not used upon reading a record from the disk.
-However, write operations write these zeroes.
+The trailing 0x00's are not used/address when reading a record from the disk.
+However, for write operations these zeroes are written to disk.

 .. note::

-  The inconsistency of the checksum which covers 0x9e for id records but excludes 0x9b for data records.
+  There is an inconsistency of the checksum, which covers 0x9e for id records but excludes 0x9b for data records.
 This caused me a lot of frustration and kept me from progress for several days.

-There are three separate types of data records: INDEX files, program files and (generic) data files.
+There are three distinct types of data records: INDEX files, program files and (generic) data files.

-All data records on a track have the same size called the record size.
-The record size only includes the user data (light blue in the figure) and not the 0x9b, the checksum or the trailing bytes.
+All data records on a track have the same size called the **record size**.
+The record size is the size, N, of the application data (light blue in the figure).
+Thus is does not include the 0x9b, the checksum or the trailing bytes.

 Record sizes can range from 1 byte to 255 bytes.